DummyClock/TRS-2.0/README.md

 -   Reinforcement report

--   A jolt checklist for each position that'll be used to "grade" a team members knowledge of the station,Â
+-   A jolt checklist for each position that'll be used to "grade" a team members knowledge of the station,

--   Focuses more on the greater nuisance of a position, proper procedures, flexibility, speed, and accuracyÂ
+-   Focuses more on the greater nuisance of a position, proper procedures, flexibility, speed, and accuracy

 -   Goal: Provide a clear rubric of what we'd want from an ideal worker